odoo/odoo/doc/howto/howto_website.rst

 .. patch::

-.. todo:: how can I access a QWeb template from a auth=none controller?
-          explicitly fetch a registry using request.session.db?
-That's a bit horrendous now innit?

 This simplifies the controller code by moving data formatting out of it, and generally makes it simpler for designers to edit the markup.